 After breakfast take some time to wander the streets of Casco and learn about its rich history.
 Download the app Live Walk PTY for an entertaining and cheap walking tour of the historic district.
 It will guide you to the main points of interest like the Golden Altar, various plazas, the National Theatre and more with an engaging audio speech from locals that bring the old town back to life.

-Once your audio walk is finished, grab lunch at Fonda Lo Que Hay (Calle 5 & Ave A, Casco Viejo).
+Once your audio walk is finished, grab lunch at Fonda Lo Que Hay.
 This new eatery was opened by legendary local chef José O. Carles of the Dónde José restaurant and is a gourmet version of a fonda or local Panamanian cafeteria.
 The menu changes almost weekly, so you never know what you’re going to get, but it’s guaranteed to be delicious.
 One thing that is always on the menu is the Raspao, a Panamanian snowcone, and their spin on it is a blessing on a hot day.

 After lunch stop by Pedro Mandinga Rum Bar for the best mojito I have ever had (and I’ve been to Cuba).
 They only cost $5 before 7 pm so you might end up getting more than one.
 Save room for one more drink though!
 Walk over to the nearby Casa Casco rooftop by 6 pm to watch the sun go down over the city.

 At this point, you’re probably covered in a film of jungle sweat so grab a shower and get ready for the rest of the night!
 People in Panama City dress up when they go out so leave the shorts, flip-flops, and tanks back at the hotel.

 Casco Viejo is a mecca of gastronomic dining options.
-A few of my favorite spots include the open-air ambiance of Tomillo (you must order the Rigatoni con Cordero and secret Kaboom desert), the intimate 16-seater dining experience of Dónde José, and the creativity of dishes at Manolo Caracol.
+A few of my favorite spots include the trendy Salvaje restaurant, the intimate dining experience of Dónde José, and the creativity of healthy dishes at Mahalo.